Update – May 28, 2021

 If you have any questions about asthma medicines and the coronavirus, talk with your doctor.

 Black, Hispanic/Latino and American Indian/Indigenous Americans are experiencing a major impact from COVID-19.
-Data collected in the United States and in the United Kingdom shows that people in these groups along with lower-income groups are disproportionately dying from COVID-19.
+Data collected in the United States and in the United Kingdom shows that people in these groups along with lower-income groups have been disproportionately dying from COVID-19.
 This is likely due to long term disparities in care.
 Counties in the U.S. with a Black majority have six times the rates of deaths from COVID-19.4

 To stay up to date on COVID-19 and asthma news, join our community so you will be alerted when new information is available.